Zuehlke/HouseOfCards/README.md

 Running games where your bot is battling can be viewed live in a browser which makes cheering more thrilling.

-This [documentation](https://zuehlke.github.io/HouseOfCards/) contains progress and important technical details.
+This project [documentation](https://zuehlke.github.io/HouseOfCards/) contains the progress and important technical details.

 <p align="center">
   <img src="docs/images/hoc_logo.png" width="300">